thedeveloperever/optimac/README.md

 ./macos-debloater.sh
 ```

-The Computer will then run the script, and your system will reboot.
+The Computer will then run the script.
+You will need to reboot your system manually.

 # Coming soon